 - 225g chestnut mushrooms

 - 100ml chicken stock

 - 75g Stilton, crumbled

 - 1 small egg, beaten / rock salt

-Preheat the oven to 180oC/Gas mark 6.
+- Preheat the oven to 180ºC/350ºF/Gas 4.
 Pour the brandy over the turkey mixture and allow to bubble for 1 minute, then add the stock and cream and warm through gently.
 Remove from the heat and stir in the Stilton.

-Top tip for making Phil Vickery’s turkey and stilton pies
+Top tips for making turkey and Stilton pie

-You can freeze the filling for the pie.
+If you have lots of leftovers you can make double quantities of the filling and freeze some.
 Defrost in the fridge for 24 hours and then proceed with step 3.

 Gordon Ramsay turkey (opens in new tab)